From Race Cars to Helicopters, Blackhawk Crew Chief reflects on life before National Guard

 |0

-This work, From Race Cars to Helicopters, Blackhawk Crew Chief reflects on life before National Guard, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From Race Cars to Helicopters, Blackhawk Crew Chief reflects on life before National Guard, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-From Race Cars to Helicopters, Blackhawk Crew Chief reflects on life before National Guard

 LEAVE A COMMENT